 Another example of an AR- and AI-powered mobile game is Angry Birds AR: Isle of Pigs (2019).
 Players get to feel what it is like to have the Angry Birds’ world in their room, kitchen, or on any area with a flat surface.
 While the mechanics are fairly similar to its original 2D counterpart, Angry Birds AR: Isle of Pigs can give players a feeling reminiscent of early and mid-2000s plastic toys you can manipulate and interact with intuitively.
 And it is all because of its expertly designed AR graphics and wonderful execution of AI-powered interactivity.

 Augmented reality and artificial intelligence make a buyer’s experience more rewarding and informed.
-An article in the AI research company Emerj detailed several case studies showing how the two technologies work hand in hand to better a consumer’s decision-making process.
+An article in the AI research company Emerj detailed several case studies showing how AR and AI work hand in hand to better a consumer’s decision-making process.

 For example, Swedish furniture brand IKEA built a mobile application on the ARKit called IKEA Place.
 It gives its customers a means to visualize their space with their furniture before purchase.
 It can measure a room’s dimensions and correctly gauge how a piece of furniture fits within its space.
 Another furniture brand Wayfair uses